ryanwilsond/belte/docs/Current/ClassesAndObjects.md

 hide a member without overriding, a member can be marked `new`.
 A member cannot be marked as both `override` and `new` or `virtual`.

+Similar to `virtual`, a member can be marked `abstract`.
+Abstract members must be overridden in all non-abstract child implementations, and as such abstract members do not have a definition when declared.

 Currently, these modifiers only apply to methods.

 ### 4.3.2 Static & ConstExpr